h2gr/h2gr-grails-fields-plugin-experiment/README.md

 ## Execution

-Build and run the application, invoke each view (index, show, create, edit), look at how the name property of Person is rendered in each case.
+Build and run the application, invoke each view (index, show, create, edit), and look at how the name property of Person is rendered in each of them.